 The poet hears a nightingale disturb the night and interprets it as the passion and pain of Philomela.
 That passion and pain are enlarged to represent the motivations that drive humanity regardless of the pain that they are tormented by.

-Of course, the previous sonnet by Milton has numerous allusions to the Bible.
+We have already come across numerous biblical allusions in Milton's Sonnet 12.
 For example, reference to the law of divorce in Deuteronomy and “casting pearls to hogs.”

-Another example of a subtle allusion to Biblical concepts would be in Derek Walcott’s A Far Cry From Africa:
+Another example of a subtle biblical allusion can be found in Derek Walcott’s A Far Cry From Africa:

 Corpses are scattered through a paradise (Line 4)